Meet Yorkshire rider, Charlotte Fry, who is competing in the equestrian dressage Olympics 2021

 Charlotte, also known as Lottie, began training from a young age, even starting riding horses before she could walk.

-At the age of 25, Lottie is currently competing in the equestrian Olympics today, but how did she get here?
+At the age of 25, Lottie is currently competing in the equestrian Olympics Grand Prix special on July 27, but how did she get here?

 Mentors